upstash/lock/README.md

 bun add @upstash/lock
 ```

 To create the Redis instance, you can use the `Redis.fromEnv()` method to use an Upstash Redis instance from environment variables.
-More information can be found [here](https://github.com/upstash/upstash-redis#quick-start).
+More options can be found [here](https://github.com/upstash/upstash-redis#quick-start).

 ### Example Usage